 So my question is, which of these examples describes your Zoom meetings?

-7 Fun Ways to Make Zoom Meetings More Interesting and Interactive
+7 Fun Ways to Make Zoom Meetings More Engaging and Interactive

 1) Give Your Team Clear Instructions Ahead of the Meeting.